- Christy Friend

 About the Facilitator

-Christy Friend is the Faculty Director of the Center for Teaching Excellence and an Associate Professor of English.
-Her specialty areas include composition theory and pedagogy, rhetoric, and community literacy.
+Christy Friend is the Faculty Director of the Center for Teaching Excellence and a Professor of English.
 She has worked in writing program administration at several institutions and most recently directed First-Year English at USC from 2008-2012.
 Christy has co-authored several writing textbooks, including The Scott, Foresman Handbook for Writers.

 If you have trouble registering, please email us at email@example.com or call us at (803) 777-8322.